- See a full list of publications

-She currently conducts research on the claims to protection, rights and settlement by Afghans and Iraqis who have worked for Western military forces and development organisations, as well as on the activities and strategies of their advocates, including veterans, lawyers and civil society activists.
+She currently conducts research on the claims to protection and rights by Afghan and Iraqi military interpreters and other Locally Employed Civilians and the strategies and activities of their advocates, including veterans, lawyers and civil society activists.

-Her broader areas of interests concern the politics of unequal encounters in a global world, more specifically politics of NGOs and (global) civil society; migration and refugees, in particular support and advocacy initiatives; (post)colonialism, race and racism; gender, sexuality and feminist politics; the role of brokers in international development, conflict and migration; and processes of co-optation of radical politics and complicity.
+Her broader areas of interests concern the politics of unequal encounters in a global world, more specifically politics of NGOs and (global) civil society; migration and refugees, in particular support and advocacy initiatives; (post)colonialism, race and racism; gender, sexuality and feminist politics; the role of brokers in international development, conflict and migration; and co-optation and complicity in (radical) politics.